Congruences involving binomial coefficients and Ap\'ery-like numbers: 2. Congruences for sums involving

 \endpro Proof.
 As $\b{\f{p-1}2}k\e \b{-\f 12}k=\b{2k}k(-4)^{-k}\mod p$ and $p\mid \b{2k}k \b{3k}k\b{6k}{3k}$ for $\f p6<k<p$, using Lemma 2.1 we see that

 This proves the theorem. \q \pro{Theorem 2.2} Let $p$ be an odd prime.
 Then

 \endpro Proof.
 Since $W_1=-3$ we see that the result is true for $p=3$.
 Now assume $p>3$.
-Putting $n=12$ in Lemma 2.4 yields In [17] Mortenson proved the congruence
+Putting $n=12$ in Lemma 2.4 yields In [19] Mortenson proved the congruence

 which was conjectured by Rodriguez-Villegas in 2003.
-Now combining the above gives the result. \q \pro{Theorem 2.3} Let $p$ be a prime with $p\not=2,3,11$.
+Now combining the above gives the result. \q \pro{Theorem 2.3} Let $p$ be a prime with $p>3$.
 Then \endpro Proof.
-Taking $n=66$ and replacing $x$ with $-3$ in Lemma 2.4 and then applying [27, Theorem 4.3] we deduce the result. \q \pro{Theorem 2.4} Let $p>5$ be a prime.
+It is easy to check the result for $p=11$.
+Now assume that $p\not=11$.
+Taking $n=66$ and $x=-3$ in Lemma 2.4 and then applying [29, Theorem 4.3] deduces the result. \q \pro{Theorem 2.4} Let $p>3$ be a prime.
 Then \endpro Proof.
-Taking $n=20$ and replacing $x$ with $-3$ in Lemma 2.4 and then applying [27, Theorem 4.4] we deduce the result. \q \pro{Theorem 2.5} Let $p>7$ be a prime.
+It is easy to check the result for $p=5$.
+Now assume that $p>5$.
+Taking $n=20$ and $x=-3$ in Lemma 2.4 and then applying [29, Theorem 4.4] we deduce the result. \q \pro{Theorem 2.5} Let $p$ be a prime with $p\not=2,3,7$.
 Then \endpro

 Proof.
-Taking $n=-15$ and replacing $x$ with $-3$ in Lemma 2.4 and then applying [27, Theorem 4.7] we deduce the congruence for $\sum_{k=0}^{p-1}\b{2k}k\f{W_k}{(-27)^k}\mod p$.
-Taking $n=255$ and replacing $x$ with $-3$ in Lemma 2.4 and then applying [27, Theorem 4.7] we deduce the remaining part. \q \pro{Theorem 2.6} Let $p$ be a prime and $p\not=2,3,11$.
+It is easy to check the result for $p=5,17$.
+Now assume that $p\not=5,17$.
+Taking $n=-15$ and $x=-3$ in Lemma 2.4 and then applying [29, Theorem 4.7] we deduce the congruence for $\sum_{k=0}^{p-1}\b{2k}k\f{W_k}{(-27)^k}\mod p$.
+Taking $n=255$ and $x=-3$ in Lemma 2.4 and then applying [29, Theorem 4.7] we deduce the remaining part. \q \pro{Theorem 2.6} Let $p$ be a prime and $p\not=2,11$.
 Then \endpro Proof.
-Taking $n=-32$ and replacing $x$ with $-3$ in Lemma 2.4 and then applying [27, Theorem 4.8] we deduce the result. \pro{Theorem 2.7} Let $p$ be a prime with $p\not=2,3,19$.
+It is easy to check the result for $p=3$.
+Now assume that $p\not=3$.
+Taking $n=-32$ and $x=-3$ in Lemma 2.4 and then applying [29, Theorem 4.8] we deduce the result. \pro{Theorem 2.7} Let $p$ be a prime with $p\not=2,3,19$.
 Then \endpro Proof.
-Taking $n=-96$ and replacing $x$ with $-3$ in Lemma 2.4 and then applying [27, Theorem 4.9] we deduce the result.
-Using Lemma 2.4 and [27, Theorem 4.9] one can also deduce the following results.
+Taking $n=-96$ and $x=-3$ in Lemma 2.4 and then applying [29, Theorem 4.9] we deduce the result.
+Using Lemma 2.4 and [29, Theorem 4.9] one can also deduce the following results.

-\pro{Theorem 2.8} Let $p$ be a prime, $p\not=2,3,5,43$.
+\pro{Theorem 2.8} Let $p$ be a prime, $p\not=2,3,43$.
 Then \endpro